-A risk factor is anything that affects a person’s chance of getting a disease such as cancer.
+A risk factor is anything that increases a person’s chance of getting a disease such as cancer.
 Different cancers have different risk factors.
 Some risk factors, like smoking, can be changed.
 Others, like a person’s age or family history, can’t be changed.

 But risk factors don’t tell us everything.
 Having a risk factor, or even several risk factors, does not mean that you will get the disease.
 And many people who get the disease may have few or no known risk factors.
 Even if a person with thyroid cancer has a risk factor, it is very hard to know how much that risk factor may have contributed to the cancer.

 Scientists have found a few risk factors that make a person more likely to develop thyroid cancer.

 For unclear reasons thyroid cancers (like almost all diseases of the thyroid) occur about 3 times more often in women than in men.